duckduckgo/tracker-radar-detector/README.md

 1. Clone the [Tracker Radar](https://github.com/duckduckgo/tracker-radar) data repo

-2. Generate 3rd party request data using the [tracker collector](https://github.com/duckduckgo.com/tracker-radar-collector)
+2. Generate 3rd party request data using the [Tracker Radar Collector](https://github.com/duckduckgo/tracker-radar-collector)

 3. Update the paths in [config.json](/config.json) to point to your newly created crawler data files and the location of your Tracker Radar data repository